TriKro/rsb-content/part3-generative_market_research/experience-sampling.md

 - Adjust categories during the process if necessary - split if too big, combine if too small.
 - Clean the data of answers that are not useful as you run across them.
 - If you analyze in a team, work on the first 50-100 data points together, deciding on categories and classifying the answers.
-- Distribute the following data amongst the team for classification - answers may match multiple categories.
+- Distribute the following data among the team for classification - answers may match multiple categories.
 - Switch the data within the team for a second blind classification and discuss possible discrepancies.
 - Create frequency charts.